 For instance, in all its 50 years, there has not been a single non-Sunni Muslim diplomat in the embassy.
 These guys are so radical that the branch of Imam Mohamed Bin Saud University in Fairfax, Virginia instructs its students that Shia Islam is a Jewish conspiracy.

-So with that backdrop: Finances in turmoil, a bunch of rich (15,000 odd) squabbling family members, being a minority in a dangerous region, which has ruled brutally, what would you be thinking?
+So with that backdrop: Finances in turmoil, a bunch of rich (15,000 odd) squabbling family members, unloved in their own country, due in no small part to having ruled brutally, what would you be thinking?

 I know what I’d be thinking.